Pipeline

 SCOPE study

-SCIB1/iSCIB1+ Immunobody® Targeted DNA Vaccine for Advanced Melanoma
+SCIB1/iSCIB1+ Immunobody® Targeted DNA Active Immunotherapy for Advanced Melanoma

-SCOPE is an open-label, multicohort, multicentre, Phase 2 study, evaluating SCIB1/iSCIB1+ in patients with advanced unresectable melanoma receiving either nivolumab with ipilimumab or pembrolizumab.
-SCIB1/iSCIB1+ is a deoxyribonucleic acid (DNA) plasmid vaccine encoding two CD8 epitopes from the melanoma antigens tyrosinase-related protein-2 and glycoprotein 100 (gp100), plus two CD4 epitopes from gp100.
-The purpose of the study is to determine whether the addition of SCIB1 to standard of care checkpoint inhibitors can improve the objective response rate (ORR) of patients with advanced melanoma relative to the checkpoint inhibitors alone.
-The vaccine has shown potent vaccine specific T cell responses and positive clinical responses.
-SCIB1/iSCIB1+ DNA vaccine is administered intramuscularly using Pharmajet Needle-free delivery System and has shown effective uptake of the DNA vaccine.
+SCOPE is an open label, multicohort, multicentre, Phase 2 study of SCIB1/iSCIB1+ in patients with advanced unresectable melanoma receiving either nivolumab with ipilimumab or pembrolizumab.
+The purpose of the study is to determine whether the addition of SCIB1/iSCIB1+ to standard of care checkpoint inhibitors can improve the objective response rate (ORR) of patients with advanced melanoma relative to the checkpoint inhibitors alone.

 TUMOUR TARGETED

-Direct and indirect Fc targeting of activated dendritic cells initiates direct and cross-presentation of epitopes to T cells resulting in higher T cell avidity of up to 100-fold increased potency and increased number of T cells to tumour epitopes
+Direct and indirect Fc targeting via CD64 of activated dendritic cells initiates direct and cross-presentation of epitopes to T cells, resulting in higher T cell avidity of up to 100-fold increased potency and increased number of T cells to tumour epitopes.

 LOW TOXICITY